Immortale-dev/aoc/2022/README.md

 * ✅**Day 16:** Pretty hard _dynamic programming_ problem.
 I'm not sure if my solution works for all of the input data, works for my though :P. P.S. use `-O3` flag so the second part runs in less than a sec.
 * ✅**Day 17:** Standard AOC problem when you have a simple _constructive_ problem for the first part, and unbelievably huge limits for the second (but with repeated pattern :P), so you have to figure out how to cut off most of the work >:D
 * ✅**Day 18:** Great problem that teaches you some BFS. ^.^
+* ✅**Day 19:** Pretty hard _dynamic programming_ problem.
+My solution again might not work for your data, but it should.
+Use `-O3` flag as the solution takes some time to complete.
+I've added a progress bar. :P

 ## License
 MIT